Arizona Cardinals vs. Indianapolis Colts NFL Week 16 Odds, Plays and Insights for December 25, 2021

 Over/under insights

-- Arizona and its opponents have combined to score more than 49 points in seven of 14 games this season.
+- Arizona and its opponents have gone over the current 48-point total in eight of 14 games this season.

-- Indianapolis has combined with its opponents to score more than 49 points in six of 14 games this season.
+- So far this season, 50% of Indianapolis' games (7/14) have had more combined points than Saturday's over/under of 48.

-- The two teams combine to score 55.4 points per game, 6.4 more than the over/under in this contest.
+- The combined points per game average of the two teams, 55.4, is 7.4 points greater than Saturday's over/under.

-- These two squads combine to surrender 41.7 points per game, 7.3 fewer than this contest's over/under.
+- The 41.7 combined points per game that these two squads have allowed this season are 6.3 fewer than the 48 total in this contest.

-- Cardinals games have an average total of 48.4 points this season, 0.6 fewer than Saturday's over/under.
+- Cardinals games this season feature an average total of 48.4 points, a number 0.4 points higher than Saturday's over/under.

-- The 47.0 PPG average total in Colts games this season is 2.0 points fewer than this game's over/under.
+- The 47.0 PPG average total in Colts games this season is 1.0 point fewer than this game's over/under.

 Cardinals stats and trends

-- The Cardinals have been favored by 2.5 points or more nine times this season and are 4-5 ATS in those games.
+- The Cardinals are 4-5 ATS when favored by 3 points or more this season.

-- Arizona's games this year have hit the over on seven of 14 set point totals (50%).
+- Arizona's games this year have gone over the total in seven out of 14 opportunities (50%).

-- Arizona is 8-2 against the spread and 9-1 overall this season when the team scores more than 21.4 points.
+- Arizona is 8-2 against the spread and 9-1 overall in games when it scores more than 21.4 points.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Arizona's matchup with the Colts.